 Both charging and boarding penalties involve excessive content upon a defenseless opponent.
 The difference between the two infractions is boarding will be called if a hit occurs along the boards, while an open-ice hit will be ruled charging.
 Boarding is generally called when a player is smashed up against the boards from behind or when the player doesn’t have possession of the puck.
 Similar to charging, boarding penalties are assessed based on the severity of the hit at the referee’s discretion.

 What are the penalties in hockey?

 There are three types of hockey penalties: minor, major, and misconduct.
 Each type of penalty is assessed based on the severity of the infraction.
-Minor penalties result in a player being sent to the penalty box for two minutes and their team is down a player for the duration of the penalty.
-A major penalty has the same consequence as a minor, but the more severe infraction results in a greater five minute penalty.
-Misconduct penalties are determined by the referee and can result in a ten minute trip to the penalty box, or a suspension from the game.
+Minor penalties result in a player being sent to the penalty box for two minutes, and their team is down a player for the duration of the penalty.
+A major penalty has the same consequence as a minor, but the more severe infraction results in five minutes in the penalty box.
+Misconduct penalties are determined by the referee and can result in a ten-minute trip to the penalty box or an ejection from the game.
 Moreover, misconduct penalties do not cause the offending team to be down a player.

 What does boarding mean in hockey?